Philosophy

 Despite working cooperatively together for thousands of years and selectively breeding them to produce specific shapes, sizes, temperaments, and abilities, we still struggle to understand and communicate clearly with our dogs.

-My philosophical framework in dog training, whether it’s behavior modification or obedience training, is the same for all dogs.
-I believe in telling the dog “yes” and “no”.
-It isn’t fair to expect much if you don’t give the dog that information.
 Just like you and me, your dog is best motivated if you provide things they would like to attain in conjunction with things they would prefer to avoid (take a minute and think about things you do even though you don’t feel like it.
 Why do you do them?
 Or things you would like to do, but you don’t.
 Why don’t you?)
-That being said, the consequences attached to “yes” and “no” can vary wildly from dog to dog, as they are all highly individual!
+That being said, the consequences attached to ‘yes’ and ‘no’ can vary wildly from dog to dog, as they are all highly individual!
 I can’t stress enough how important it is to listen to the dog!
-The dog ultimately decides what consequences affect their behavior, and this means you actually get to know your dog in a different way, and learn a lot about them in this process.
+The dog ultimately decides what consequences affect their behavior, and this means you actually get to know your dog differently, and learn a lot about them in this process.

 Accountability is Compassion

 This is where people struggle.
 When I meet most people, they are already great at rewarding, exercising, loving on, and playing with their dog.
 It’s the accountability that is usually completely absent.
 Many of us fail miserably at holding our dogs accountable for their behavior.
 It’s not for lack of trying, we just don’t know how to do it—or maybe we are afraid of damaging our relationship, or hurting our dog’s feelings.
-I am of the opinion that if our dog engages in a behavior that is dangerous to himself or others, is going to limit his freedom or inclusion in activities in some way, or elicits anger or frustration from us, we are absolutely 100% obligated to provide that dog with the information they need to make better decisions.
-Therefore keeping him safe, enabling him to live a better life, and improving the quality of our relationship.
+I am of the opinion that if our dog engages in a behavior that is dangerous to himself or others, is going to limit his freedom or inclusion in activities in some way, or elicits anger or frustration from us, we are absolutely obligated to provide that dog with the information they need to make better decisions.
+Therefore, keeping him safe, enabling him to live a better life, and improving the quality of our relationship.

 I can help you with this.
 See my services page and consider what might be right for you!
 Your dog is just doing what works—change that and change your life!
 Change your relationship, and change your outlook!